lortza/lortza.github.io/_posts/2017-07-14-ruby-snippets.md

 ---
 layout: post
 title:  How to make ruby shortcuts (snippets) in Sublime Text
-date:   2017-07-14 23:05
+date:   2017-07-14
 ---

 Typing Ruby erb tags is a past time pursued intentionally by... no one.
-The characters `&lt;%= %&gt;` don't exactly flow off the fingertips.
+The characters `<%= %>` don't exactly flow off the fingertips.
 So how do people get around typing these irritating-but-crucial characters?

 Why, SublimeText snippets, of course! <a title="SublimeText3" href="https://www.sublimetext.com/3" target="_blank" rel="noopener noreferrer">SublimeText 3</a> is a popular text editor among rubyists and it has a lot of great features.
 One of my favorites is snippets.